guiisgooey/blockchain-mockup/README.md

 5. Run main.py

     Windows:

     Run the following code in the repository's directory in the terminal:

 ```
 python main.py
 ```

     Mac/Linux:

     Run the following code in the repository's directory in the terminal:

 ```
 $ python3 main.py
 ```

     You may also run the code in any IDE that supports Python aslong as scripts are enabled on your system.
+You do not need scripts enabled if a virtual environment is not being utilized.

 ## Modifying the Program